Infineon/IFX007T-Motor-Control/examples/IFX007_BLDC_BEMF/README.md

 # Setup for BEMF Brushlessmotor

-Status: compiling, not tested, not working
+Status: tested, works under specific conditions, some parameters may be adjusted for a different motor, explanation follows.

 Pictures follow.

 ## The Theory
 BEMF means **Back-Electromotive Force** and is a common way, to drive a brushless motor **without a sensor**.